v1ggs/gulp-website-builder/gulp-wsb/build-modules/images/README.md

 ## GENERAL INFO

-> If you want to use this repository it is required that you're familiar with Gulp.
+> If you want to use this repository it is required that you're familiar with Gulp and Javascript.
 > It is also recommended that you're familiar (perhaps not in depth) with the node modules it uses.

 ---